Heroics don’t scale.Systems do.

 +1,165%

-Year-over-year growth in forward deployed engineer postings — the role went mainstream in two years.
+Year-over-year growth in forward deployed engineer postings — demand the supply of experienced FDEs can’t meet.

 Bloomberry · Revealera data · 2025